Path to Recovery

 Rehabilitation

 Rehab usually involves at least two different treatment options: medication and behavioral therapy.
-Some individuals may decide to stay maintained on a medication after the initial stabilization process rather than going through detox right away.
+Some individuals may decide to stay on a medication after the initial stabilization process rather than going through detox right away.
 This option is called medication maintenance.
+Methadone, an opioid agonist, and buprenorphine, a partial opioid agonist, are the options for medication maintenance for opioid addiction.

-• Patients receive their medication whenever necessary (in the case of methadone, daily).
+Patients receive their medication whenever necessary (in the case of methadone, daily).
 The regular dosages minimize withdrawal symptoms, reduce cravings, and maintain the individual so they can focus on recovery.
+When used as maintenance medications, drugs like methadone and buprenorphine can also block the opioid receptors in the brain, which gives patients a lower chance of relapse.

 Behavioral therapy is an extremely important part of rehab as well.
-In fact, it is used more than any other treatment option for addiction recovery (NIDA).
+In fact, it is used more than any other treatment option for addiction recovery.
 In behavioral therapy, patients learn to change their beliefs, attitudes, and behaviors toward substance abuse and to focus on healthier coping mechanisms.
 They can also learn to interact with others in a safer, healthier way and to change the way they think about their addictions.

 Some of the most commonly used behavioral therapy options in narcotic addiction treatment include